 The Mode argument is used to enable or disable the notch filter specified in the first argument.
+When set to auto, the receiver performs automatic detection of the region of the spectrum affected by interference if any.
 In manual mode, the user forces a certain region of the spectrum to be blanked by the notch filter.
 That region must be specified by the arguments CenterFreq and Bandwidth.
 Bandwidth is the double-sided bandwidth centered at CenterFreq.
 Specifying a region outside of a GNSS band has no effect.
-The Antenna argument specifies on which antenna the notch must be set.